 Miss Marie Verda is to be the soloist on Sunday mornings, Feb.
 17 and 24.
 During March and April the soloist is to be Mrs. Alexander Greene, who is also director of the Junior Choir.
+The musidirector of the Junior Choir.
 The musical numbers for next Sunday are as follows: Organ prelude, "An Indian Legend" (Baron); soprano solo, "Hear Ye, Israel," from Elijah (Mendelssohn); anthem, "The Lord Is My Rock" (Rogers); organ postlude, "A Song of India" (Rimsky-Korsakoff).
 The minister will preach as usual.
-Mrs. Charles H. Scammell is arranging a special musical program for the whole of Lent, including both morning and vesper services.
+Mrs. Charles H. Scammell is arranging a special musical program for the whole of Lent, including both morning and vesper services. both morning and vesper services.

-Mrs. Alexander Greene has returned from the South and resumed the direction of the Junior Choir.
-There are now 40 children in the choir.
+Mrs. Alexander Greene has returned from the South and resumed the direction of the Junior There are now 40 children in the choir.
 Among the soloists at the Junior Church recently have been Betty Welsh, who sang Handel's "O Lord, Correct Me," and Jane Mays, who sang West's setting of "I Think When I Read That Sweet Story of Old."
 The children are being taught the rudiments of music, scale and notation, etc., by the assistant director, Miss Dorothy Burton.
-The Church School has now an enrolment of 202 children, exclusive of the cradle roll, with an average attendance for January of 156.
+The Church School has row on arrelyment of 202 children avelusive School has now an enrolment of 202 children, exclusive of the cradle roll, with an average attendance for January of 156.
 It is expected to begin soon a department of religious pageantry and drama in connection with the school.

-.
 At the February communion service, the following new members were received: Mrs. Donald G. Clark, Mrs. Samantha M. Neville, Miss Florence Schum, Mr. and Mrs. Thomas Stanion, Mr. and Mrs. Lyman Beecher Stowe, Mr. and Mrs. Conrad B. Taylor, Mr. and Mrs. Edwin Bird Wilson.
 It is expected that there will be another large accession of new members at the April communion.